Funding

 What is it?
 Apply for a grant of up to £3,000 to cover the cost of research expenses.

-Eligibility: You must have been awarded your PhD within the last five years and you must hold an academic post for the period of the grant.
+Eligibility: You must have been awarded your PhD within the last five years, you must hold an academic post for the period of the grant, and you must have been a current BISA member for at least six months.

 Period: Awards are tenable for 1-12 months.